DocBradfordSoftware/php7-dev-docker/README.md

-### Original Project that much of this was copied from.
+### Original Project that much of this was cloned from.

 http://www.dockerwordpress.com/docker/upgrading-wordpress-docker